Crassula spathulata Thunb.

 Common names: spatula-leaf crassula (Eng.); uguwe (isiXhosa)

-This bushy succulent with pinkish white, star-shaped flowers is a very useful groundcover or can be used as an attractive hanging basket subject.
+This bushy, sprawling succulent with pinkish white, star-shaped flowers is a very useful groundcover or can be used as an attractive hanging basket subject.

-Crassula spathulata is a drought tolerant, semi-hardy evergreen groundcover.
-It is a low growing, creeping succulent and can form a dense mat.
+Crassula spathulata is a drought tolerant, semi-hardy evergreen groundcover, 200-400 mm tall.
+It is a low growing, creeping succulent, with branches up to 800 mm long, and can form a dense mat.
 In the garden, this growth habit is good for water retention and prevention of weeds.

-The leaves are almost rounded and slightly crenate-dentate (leaf margins have blunt or rounded teeth) with a reddish tinge on the margins.
-The stems are slender, prostrate and slightly four angled (quadrangular).
+The leaves are opposite, with a petiole 3–18 mm long, the leaf blade almost rounded (ovate), rarely elliptic, 20–25 × 15–20 mm, with a pointed (acute) or blunt (obtuse) tip, a heart-shaped (cordate) or truncated to wedge-shaped (cuneate) base, and margins with small blunt or rounded teeth (slightly crenate-dentate) and often with a reddish tinge on the margins.
+The stems are slender, prostrate and slightly 4-angled (quadrangular).

 It has small pinkish white star shaped flowers with petals up to 4.5 mm in length.
-Flowering time is mostly from spring to summer but flowers have been recorded from the plant throughout the year.
+They are presented in a branched flowerhead, on a stalk 30–70 mm long, branching at right angles.
+Flowering time is mostly in late summer and autumn (March to May) but flowers have been observed on the plant throughout the year.

 Crassula spathulata is not threatened in the wild, it is Red Listed as Least Concern (LC).

 Distribution and habitat